 Given an initially tentative green light, there followed a huge amount of hard work by our local partners in exploring options and checking legalities plus a number of generous donations from the UK and beyond, some of which were donated via Living Waters Social Enterprises charity whom we partner with.
-Then in November 2020, our local committee was able to buy a suitable piece of land, build a caretaker's house, and secure the site it with fencing to keep it safe so the building work could begin.
+Then in November 2020, our local committee was able to buy a suitable piece of land, build a caretaker's house, and secure the site with fencing to keep it safe so the building work could begin.

-Since then, progress has not always been easy, with a number of local and cultural challenges to overcome, and not a little opposition, but we're delighted to report continued progress.
+Since then, progress has not always been easy, with a number of local and cultural challenges to overcome, and not a little opposition, but we're delighted to report progress.

 "Can you help us build a washrooms, with a library/community room on top, and a children's daycare centre?"